POL-G-077, version 1.5, 5 October 2022

 - forums, discussion boards and groups, such as Google+ and Whirlpool, as well as online review sites such as TripAdvisor, Yelp and Booking.com

 - instant messaging, such as Facebook Messenger, WhatsApp, Snapchat, and including SMS

-- geo-spatial tagging, such as Foursquare, Geocaching, and ‘check in’ features on social media platforms.
+- geo-spatial tagging such as Foursquare, Geocaching, ‘check in’ features on social media platforms.